 Chad Holliday acknowledged that his earlier ambition to generate 30% of DuPont’s income from life sciences by 2002 would have to be rethought, but he was determined to push ahead with his strategy, this time under the banner of “bio-solutions” which placed new emphasis on chemicals used in electronics manufacturing and Internet commerce.
 It was a period of restructuring and retrenching in the chemicals industry as life sciences subsidiaries were being spun off to generate quick shareholder returns.

 ICI had been the first chemical firm to split off its life sciences operations into a separate entity (Zeneca) in 1993.
 By 1999 other chemical companies had also abandoned their life sciences strategies, including Swiss pharmaceutical giant Novartis, which announced it would spin off its agricultural unit.
-Around the same time that Novartis was created (from Sandoz and Ciba-Geigy), Monsanto was set to be acquired by Pharmacia & Upjohn Inc., with Monsanto’s agricultural unit slated to be operated separately and possibly even sold off.
-(Monsanto was eventually split into Solutia and Syngenta.)
+Around the same time that Novartis was created (from Sandoz and Ciba-Geigy), Monsanto was acquired by Pharmacia & Upjohn Inc. Monsanto’s agricultural unit was subsequently spun off as a public company.
+[See Appendix for an explanation of Monsanto’s corporate structure.]
 Hoechst restructured itself into Aventis (via a merger with Rhône-Poulenc in which its French partner spun off Rhodia), Clariant, Dystar, Celanese and miscellaneous other divestitures.
 (Clariant also contained assets spun off from Sandoz.
 In 2006 Clariant sold its Pharmaceutical Fine Chemicals to Tower Brook Capital Partners, a private equity firm.)
+Chemical operations were valued like “bath water” while pharmaceutical operations were valued as “the baby.”

+In December 2000 BASF announced that it would sell its drug business for US$6.9 billion to Abbott Laboratories.
+The decision to sell this line of business culminated three decades of effort by BASF to buy its way into the pharmaceutical industry.
+Like most big chemical companies, BASF concluded that it could no longer do both chemicals and drugs effectively.

+Like DuPont, Dow Chemical spent the 1990s selling assets that no longer fit with its corporate strategy, cutting operating costs within ongoing businesses, and reducing the size of its workforce.
+Both DuPont and Dow firms began acquiring businesses in 2000 to complete their corporate transformations.
+While DuPont’s vision included “life sciences” -- the confluence of chemicals, pharmaceuticals, and agriculture – Dow Chemical increased its market share in basic and specialty chemicals to generate synergies from classic efficiencies of scale and remained an integrated chemicals company.
+When other companies were fleeing basic chemicals, Dow bought up market share in ethylene, polyethylene and other building block chemicals, and it acquired Union Carbide for US$11 billion in 1999.
+Dow also increased its production of higher-margin specialty chemicals, such as resins for water purification and polymers for coating paper.
+Since the 1950s the market had valued Dow’s corporate strategy less highly than DuPont’s.

 In 1999 DuPont was midway through a significant “business portfolio transformation” in which it made over US$60 billion in acquisitions and divestitures.
-Enroute to finding its growth engine, DuPont shed its energy, pharmaceuticals and textiles businesses while emphasizing agricultural biotechnology, coatings, and electronic materials.
-As the chemical firm struggled to find its growth path, Holliday adopted “sustainable growth” as DuPont’s new mantra.
-DuPont replaced its pre-war motto of “Better things for better living through chemistry” for a new slogan: “The miracles of science.”
+Over the next ten years, DuPont shed its energy, pharmaceuticals and textiles businesses while emphasizing agricultural biotechnology, coatings, and electronic materials.
+As the chemical firm struggled to find its growth engine, Holliday adopted “sustainable growth” as DuPont’s new mantra.
+(DuPont abandoned its pre-war motto of “Better things for better living through chemistry” for a new slogan: “The miracles of science.”)

 Quest for DuPont’s Growth Engine